-Georgia Student Health 2.0 Survey Consent: If you do not wish for your child to participate in this survey, please send a letter stating that you do not want your student to participate with your signature and phone number by September 30, 2023.
+Georgia Student Health 2.0 Survey Consent: The Georgia Student Health Survey is administered between October and March each school year.
+If you do not wish for your child to participate in this survey, please send a letter stating that you do not want your student to participate with your signature and phone number by September 30th of each school year.